Foundation and Structure

 There are currently 9 members each representing the following countries: Austria, Belgium, France, Germany, Italy, the Netherlands, Portugal, Spain and the United Kingdom.

 There are normally 2 General Assemblies per year.
 These meetings are held in various locations within the member countries.

-The Chairman is Mr Paul BARTMANN (representative of the Austrian Association).
+The Chairman is Mr Bernhard BECK (representative of the German Association).

-The Vice-Chairman is Mr Bernhard BECK (representative of the German Association).
+The Vice-Chairman is Mr Andrea PIAZOLLA (representative of the Italian Association).

 What are the objectives of Utipulp?

 The aims of UTIPULP are to:

 General Trade Rules for woodpulp